-Note to Trainers: This curriculum must be implemented by (date pending).
+Note to Trainers: This curriculum must be implemented by July 29, 2025.

 It is the responsibility of the Academy and/or Training Coordinator to ensure this curriculum and its materials are kept up to date.
-Refer to curriculum and legal resources for changes in subject matter or laws relating to this topic as well as the Texas Commission on Law Enforcement website at www.tcole.texas.gov for edits due to course review.
+Refer to curriculum and legal resources for changes in

+Revised: May 2025 Page 2 of 65 subject matter or laws relating to this topic as well as the Texas Commission on Law Enforcement website at www.tcole.texas.gov for edits due to course review.
 Training providers must keep a complete training file on all courses reported for TCOLE credit.